ddubson/cloud-native-kotlin/README.md

 To access `reservation-service` REST API endpoints, `reservation-client` has endpoints such as:

 ```
-/reservation-service/reservations
+GET /reservation-service/reservations
 ```

 Which calls Reservation service itself, acting as a proxy.

 ## Hystrix Dashboard

-Navigate to `localhost:8889/hystrix` to find the Hystrix dashboard.
+Navigate to `http://localhost:8889/hystrix` to find the Hystrix dashboard.

 To view Hystrix metrics for `reservation-client`, enter `http://localhost:8081/hystrix.stream` into the main panel